 Massachusetts General Laws

-Chapter 4, Section 7 of the Massachusetts General Laws (MGLs) contains a definition of illegal gambling, describing it as any percentage or banking game that involves the use of dice, cards, tiles, electronic or mechanical devices.
-The participants in such games are risking money, property, or other things of value.
+Chapter 4, Section 7 of the Massachusetts General Laws (MGLs) defines illegal gambling as any percentage or banking game that involves the use of dice, cards, tiles, or electronic or mechanical devices.
+Participants in such games risk money, property, or other things of value.

 The definition does not cover authorized forms of gaming such as pari-mutuel betting on horse racing, bingo, lotteries, charitable gaming, and dog races.
 As for the general definition of gambling, you will find it in Chapter 23K, Section 2 of the Massachusetts General Laws.
 The statute describes it as an activity played by patrons in a specifically designated gaming venue.

-Legal gambling games are those played for money with dice, cards, tiles, electronic, electrical and mechanical devices at venues authorized by the local regulator, the Massachusetts Gaming Commission.
+Legal gambling games are those played for money with dice, cards, tiles, electronic, electrical, or mechanical devices at venues authorized by the local regulator, the Massachusetts Gaming Commission.
 The sanctions imposed for illegal gambling are outlined in Chapter 271.
-Keeping or playing at a common gambling house is punishable with fines and imprisonment of up to three months according to the Massachusetts legislation.
+Keeping or playing at a common gambling house is punishable by fines and imprisonment of up to three months under Massachusetts legislation.

-Non-profit organizations can periodically hold casino nights, bazaars, and raffles with permission provided they have been functioning for at least two years before applying for permits.
-The profits they derive from such events should go exclusively toward charities and educational funds.
-The organizers must receive a permit from a clerk of the city where the event is to take place.
-No more than three such events can be organized within a single calendar year.
-The duration of the events is limited to five hours.
+Nonprofit organizations can periodically hold casino nights, bazaars, and raffles with permission, provided they have been operating for at least two years before applying for permits.
+The profits derived from such events must go exclusively toward charities and educational funds.
+The organizers must obtain a permit from the clerk of the city where the event is to take place.
+No more than three such events may be organized within a single calendar year, and each event is limited to five hours in duration.

 The Expanded Gaming Act of 2011

-Commercial casino gambling became legal in Massachusetts after the Expanded Gaming Act came into effect in November 2011.
-Signed into law by then-Governor Deval Patrick, the legislation paved the way for the creation of the Massachusetts Gaming Commission (MGC) whose purpose is to implement regulations and license such activities.
+Commercial casino gambling became legal in Massachusetts after the Expanded Gaming Act took effect in November 2011.
+Signed into law by then-Governor Deval Patrick, the legislation paved the way for the creation of the Massachusetts Gaming Commission (MGC), whose purpose is to implement regulations and license such activities.

-Under Massachusetts law, no more than three commercial casinos can operate within the state simultaneously, along with one slot-only facility.
+Under Massachusetts law, no more than three commercial casinos may operate within the state at the same time, along with one slot-only facility.
 The legislation identifies three geographically diverse areas in Massachusetts where a casino resort can operate.
-The three regions in question are:
+The regions are:

 - Region A comprises the counties of Worcester, Suffolk, Essex, Middlesex, and Norfolk.

-- Region B is made up of the Franklin, Hampden, Berkshire, and Hampshire counties.
+- Region B consists of Franklin, Hampden, Berkshire, and Hampshire counties.

-- Region C consists of the Plymouth, Dukes, Bristol, Barnstable, and Nantucket counties.
+- Region C includes Plymouth, Dukes, Bristol, Barnstable, and Nantucket counties.

-The Expanded Gaming Act contains various provisions that aim to ensure a fair and transparent license bidding process.
-Some of the principles outlined there are meant to mitigate the negative effects of gambling on local communities.
-Others tackle the allocation of tax funds for education, infrastructure, health care, and debt reduction.
+The Expanded Gaming Act contains various provisions intended to ensure a fair and transparent license-bidding process.
+Some principles aim to mitigate the negative effects of gambling on local communities, while others address the allocation of tax funds for education, infrastructure, health care, and debt reduction.

-The Act distinguishes between two types of operating permits, Class 1 for commercial casino resorts and Class 2 for the slot-only facility.
-The local regulatory agency can issue only one Class 1 permit per region.
-A single Class 2 license was available and it went to Penn National Gaming in 2014.
+The Act distinguishes between two types of operating permits: Class 1 for commercial casino resorts and Class 2 for the slot-only facility.
+The local regulatory agency may issue only one Class 1 permit per region.
+A single Class 2 license was available, and it went to Penn National Gaming in 2014.
 The company subsequently opened Plainville’s Plainridge Park Casino in June the following year.

-Region C is the only area that lacks a Class 1 license at the moment of writing.
-The situation is more complex here due to the Mashpee Wampanoag Tribe’s plans to operate casino gaming within its reservation.
-Section 91 of the 2011 Act granted the Massachusetts Governor the right to enter into a compact with a federally recognized tribe and put off the bidding process for the Class 1 permit in this region.
+Region C is the only area that lacks a Class 1 license at the time of writing.
+The situation is more complex here because the Mashpee Wampanoag Tribe intends to operate casino gaming within its reservation.
+Section 91 of the 2011 Act granted the Massachusetts Governor the right to enter into a compact with a federally recognized tribe and postpone the bidding process for the Class 1 permit in this region.

 The state government agreed on a compact with the sovereign nation in the summer of 2012.
-The Mashpee Wampanoag intended to build a massive casino resort in Taunton, comprising two restaurants, three hotels, and around 3,000 slots.
+The Mashpee Wampanoag planned to build a large casino resort in Taunton, comprising two restaurants, three hotels, and about 3,000 slots.

 Gambling Fees and Taxes in Massachusetts

-The licensee fees for authorized Class 1 casino resorts in Massachusetts amount to at least $85 million.
-The gambling operators should make a capital investment of $500 million or more.
-Casino resorts are taxed at a rate of 25% of their gross gambling revenue.
+The license fees for authorized Class 1 casino resorts in Massachusetts amount to at least $85 million.
+Gambling operators must make a capital investment of $500 million or more.
+Casino resorts are taxed at 25% of their gross gambling revenue.
 They pay an additional $600 annual fee for every gambling machine they operate on their premises.
-Gaming suppliers are subject to a $15,000 license fee, which they must pay once every three years.
+Gaming suppliers are subject to a $15,000 license fee, payable once every three years.

-Plainridge Park Casino holds a Class 2 license, which enables it to operate a maximum of 1,250 slot machines.
-The license fee imposed on such facilities stands at $25 million, with minimum capital investment requirements of $125 million.
-The slot parlor contributes 49% of its net gaming revenue in the form of taxes.
+Plainridge Park Casino holds a Class 2 license, which allows it to operate a maximum of 1,250 slot machines.
+The license fee imposed on such facilities stands at $25 million, with a minimum capital investment requirement of $125 million.
+The slot parlor contributes 49% of its net gaming revenue in taxes.

-Like the two casino resorts, the Plainridge Park facility is subject to annual fees of $600 for every slot it operates.
+Like the two casino resorts, the Plainridge Park facility is subject to annual fees of $600 for every slot machine it operates.
 All gross revenue taxes it pays go toward the Massachusetts General Local Aid Fund.
-Local towns and cities use the tax money to improve the infrastructure and fund police and fire protection services.
+Local towns and cities use this tax money to improve infrastructure and fund police and fire protection services.
 The casinos’ tax money is allocated as follows:

 10.00% |